 A Radio/Library Partnership Exploring Our Regional Literature

-The award-winning StoryLines America aired its sixth and final series in New England.
+The award-winning StoryLines America aired its sixth series in New England.
 The series broadcast on participating National Public Radio stations throughout the country, but focused on New England libraries, including those in Maine, New Hampshire, Vermont, Massachusetts, Connecticut and Rhode Island.

-StoryLines was supported by a major grant from the National Endowment for the Humanities (NEH).
+StoryLines is supported by a major grant from the National Endowment for the Humanities (NEH).
 In 2002, StoryLines received the Midwest Association of Broadcasters Special Interest Programming "Best Award."
 For more information, please visit www.michmab.com